Classroom (1400x200 slice)

 An ALEKS pie chart (PRNewsFoto/McGraw-Hill Education)

-We use ALEKS PPL for placement into:
+We use ALEKS Placement, Preparation and Learning (PPL) for placement into:

 • Math 141: Precalculus